rgeirhos/Stylized-ImageNet/README.md

 ## CNNs pre-trained on Stylized-ImageNet
 We provide CNNs that are trained on Stylized-ImageNet at [rgeirhos:texture-vs-shape](https://github.com/rgeirhos/texture-vs-shape).

+## Training details

+ImageNet images are typically normalized using the standard ImageNet mean and std parameters when training a model.
+Stylized-ImageNet can be used as a drop-in replacement for ImageNet during training, i.e. the results in our paper are based on identical normalization as for ImageNet images.
+More specifically, we use ImageNet mean and std for both datasets when training; with mean and std parameters taken from the [PyTorch ImageNet example training script](https://github.com/pytorch/examples/tree/master/imagenet).

 ## Credit
 The code itself heavily relies on the [pytorch-AdaIN github repository](https://github.com/naoto0804/pytorch-AdaIN) by Naoto Inoue (naoto0804), which is a PyTorch implementation of the AdaIN style transfer approach by X. Huang and S. Belongie, "Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization", published at ICCV 2017.
 In fact, the entire AdaIN implementation is taken from this repository; in order to enable anyone to create Stylized-ImageNet with as little additional effort as possible we here make everything available in one repository (preprocessing, style transfer, etc.).